herkkules/herkkules/README.md

 **Institution:** Hanken School of Economics
 **Completion:** 2018

-- **Thesis:** Explored the comparative valuation of early-movers versus late-movers during IPO windows, providing insights into strategic market entry timing.
+- **Thesis:** Valuation of early-movers against late-movers in IPO windows

-- **Academic Rigour:** Attended a leading European business school, ranked 57th globally by FT in 2024.
+- **Academic Rigour:** Globally recognized European business school, ranked 57th by FT for Management in 2024.

 - **Global Exposure:** Completed an exchange semester at Sogang University in Seoul, deepening cross-cultural and global business acumen.